Elif Notes

 Reading Recommendations for Black History Month: 30 Must-Read Booksย

-This post can serve as a guide to what books you should read during Black History Month and also provide the reader with a suggested reading list.
-It features both fiction as well as non-fiction books by Black authors that are must-reads for Black History Month.
+This post can serve as a guide to what books you should be reading for Black History Month and also provide the reader with a suggested reading list.
+It features both fiction as well as non-fiction, modern andย classic books by Black authors or black protagonists or both that are must-reads for Black History Month.

 2. Skye Falling by Mia McKenzieย